Masson Mill: History

 Constructed in brick on a gritstone with stone quoins and window dressings, the original 21 bay 5 storey building was 43.8 metres long and 8.4 metres wide.
 The staircase and ancillary services were in a central projection leaving production floors uncluttered, This was an important advance in mill architecture.
 The mill was powered by a single waterwheel which, by 1801, had been replaced by two, a system which continued (with replacement wheels by Wren and Bennet in 1847) until turbines were installed in 1928.
 In its original form, the mill was built with a high parapet which concealed a low pitch roof but probably at the same time as the second wheel was added c.
 1800, the roof was raised, as a result of which the mill acquired a usable sixth storey.

 A weir was built across the Derwent to build up a head for Arkwright's Mill and a pre-existing paper mill.
 It is unusual in that it is convex in form, rather than the usual concave.

 Adams, in his "Gem of the Peak"' (1840) said that Masson Mill 'is replete with the improved machinery employed in making cotton thread'.
 He also described the night time view as 'exceedingly imposing.
 The spacious mill, with its hundred lights reflecting on the river and the thick foliage, mingling the din of wheels with the noise of the waterfall'.

 Buildings were added to the north and west of the mill by c.1835, some of which were subsequently demolished.
 In 1911, 1928, and more recently in 1998, extensions were added in Accrington brick.
 The mill chimney dates from 1900, and this and the engine house were the work of Stott and Sons, the famous mill architects.

 In 1897 Masson Mill became part of the English Sewing Cotton Company.
-Kelly's (1908) Directory stated that 'the Masson Cotton Mills .... give employment to many of the inhabitants' [of Matlock Bath].
+Kelly's (1908) Directory stated that 'the Masson Cotton Mills... give employment to many of the inhabitants' [of Matlock Bath].
 By 1922 the Masson Cotton Mills were 'now the property of Sir Richard Arkwright and Co.
 Limited (branch of the English Sewing Cotton Co.
-Limited)' and the mill continued to a major employer in the area.
+Limited)' and the mill continued to be a major employer in the area.
 The mill has been extensively repaired and restored recently.
-The mill is now home to a museum and a retail village.
+The mill is now home to a museum, and formerly, a retail village, but this did not reopen following the COVID-19 pandemic.